h8d13/avon/README.md

 ```

 Params and locals shadow a file-scope name.
 Like aliases, scope is the
-file: a module exports only its functions, never its variables.
+file: a module exports only its functions, not its variables.

 The catch: file vars compile to Lua chunk locals, and a module's export
 table is built once -- exporting a variable would copy its value at load